-All students are encouraged to report all crimes to Campus Safety.
+All students are encouraged to report all crimes to Campus Safety: 509-682-6659 or wvc.edu/Safety.

 For more information on the Clery Act and WVC's annual Campus Security and Fire Report, visit wvc.edu/Safety.
 To view Clery Act crime statistics, visit wvc.edu/PublicDisclosure.